chef/chef-web-docs/content/saas/opsworks_migration.md

 ## Verify Restore

-Once the restore is complete, you can log into the Chef SaaS using your AWS OpsWorks credentials.
+Once the restore is complete, you can log into the Chef SaaS using the credentials of AWS OpsWorks.
 Once logged in, you will see data in the environment up to the day of the backup.
 This will include users, cookbooks, client runs, etc.

-## Update DNS

-The final step in the migration process will point your AWS OpsWorks Nodes to the new Chef SaaS DNS so that node data flows forward.